rymacivorkuy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is the command line and what is it used for?
+ - Command line enables the user to directly communicate to the computer through the terminal and execute commands to do virtually anything the computer is capable of doing without the use of a user interface.
 2. What does the command `ls` do?
+ - ls lists files and folders in the current directory.
 3. What does the command `pwd` do?
+ - It prints the working directory-- i.e. "
 4. What does the following command do: `cd my-cool-project`
+ - It would change the current directory to my-cool-project.

 ### Exercises

 1. Write the command to make a new directory called "my-cool-project".
+ - `mkdir my-cool-project`
 2. Write the command to create a file called "index.html".
+ - `touch index.html`
 3. Write the command to delete a file called "main.css".
+ - `rm main.css`

 ## Git

 ### Questions

 1. What is Git and what is it used for?
+ - Git is an organization and collaboration system developed to save revisions of code, merge different revisions of the same code, and help people collaborate on a single project more effectively.
 2. What's the difference between a local repository and a remote repository?
+ - A local repository is a repository stored on a local machine, whereas a remote repository is one which is saved in a remote location (i.e. GitHub)

 ### Exercises

 1. Write the command that you would use to create a new local Git repository.
+`git init`
 2. Write the command to stage a file called `index.html` to be committed.
+`git add index.html`
 3. Write the command to view the current status of the git repository.
+`git status`